 The Pearl is home to many long-running galleries and institutions—Adams and Ollman, Blue Sky Gallery, and Holding Contemporary, to name a few.
 These solid champions of artists are a vital part of the the city’s art scene makeup.
 But none may be more foundational than Elizabeth Leach Gallery.

 On October 15 and 16, the gallery will celebrate the release of an anniversary publication, Forty Years, named for the gallery’s tenure.
 Leach has presented over 800 exhibitions and even now, figurative paintings by Jeremy Okai Davis grace the walls.
-On view through October 29, A Good Sport Like Add to a List speaks to the complex experiences of Black American athletes—past and present—as they navigate “sportsmanship.”
+On view through October 29, A Good Sport Past Event Like List speaks to the complex experiences of Black American athletes—past and present—as they navigate “sportsmanship.”
 Pro tip: Next door to Leach is the hidden-in-plain-sight entrance to the lumber room, a unique contemporary art space, founded in 2010.
-The current exhibition, fore x four Like Add to a List , showcases work by recognized artists like Etel Adnan, Lonnie Holley, and Bill Traylor, and was pulled from the Miller Meigs collection that was curated in conversation with Diedrick Brackens, D'Angelo Lovell Williams, and Ashley Stull Meyers.
+The current exhibition, fore x four Past Event Like List , showcases work by recognized artists like Etel Adnan, Lonnie Holley, and Bill Traylor, and was pulled from the Miller Meigs collection that was curated in conversation with Diedrick Brackens, D'Angelo Lovell Williams, and Ashley Stull Meyers.

 Voracious shoppers of Pioneer Place, don’t overlook hole-in-the-mall meets “activation space” Gallery Go Go.
 Not only does the easily-overlooked shop sell local art, but its gallery hosts a range of events: fashion shows, workshops, and even dance battles.
 Like anything earnest these days, you can stay in the loop by following its social media.